The quantization of Proca fields on globally hyperbolic spacetimes: Hadamard states and M{\o}ller operators: Introduction

 Attention is next focused on the {\em existence problem} of quasifree Hadamard states for the real Proca field in a {\em generic} globally hyperbolic spacetime.
 The technology of M{\o}ller operators allows us to reduce the construction of Hadamard states for the real Proca field to the special case of an {\em ultrastatic spacetime} $(\RR\times \Sigma, -dt^2+h)$.
-In this class of spacetimes, if assuming the further geometric hypothesis of {\em bounded geometry}, we provide a direct construction of a Hadamard state just working on the space of initial data $C_\Sigma $ for the Proca equation $\P A =0$ where $A\in \Gamma_{sc}(\V_g)$.
+In this class of spacetimes, if assuming the further geometric hypothesis of {\em bounded geometry}, we provide a direct construction of a Hadamard state just working on the space of initial data $C_\Sigma $ for the Proca equation $\P A =0$ where $A\in \Gamma(\V_g)$ has compact Cauchy data.
+Here, $A$ decomposes as $A= A^{(0)}dt +A^{(1)}$, where $A^{(0)}$ and $A^{(1)}$ and are, respectively, a $0$-form and a $1$-form on $\{t\}\times \Sigma$.
 As we shall prove, this space of initial data is actually {\em constrained} in order to satisfy the existence and uniqueness theorem for the Cauchy problem:

 where $(a^{(0)},\pi^{(0)}) := (A^{(0)}, \partial_t A^{(0)})|_{t=0}$ and $(a^{(1)},\pi^{(1)}) := (A^{(1)}, \partial_t A^{(1)})|_{t=0}$.

 \begin{theorem-intro}[Propositions~\ref{PROPHAD1} and~\ref{prop:ultraHada}] Consider the $*$-algebra $\mathcal{A}_g$ of the real Proca field on the ultrastatic spacetime $(\M,g)= (\RR\times \Sigma, -dt\otimes dt+h)$, with $(\Sigma, h)$ a smooth complete Riemannian manifold.
 Let $\eta_0:=-1$, $\eta_1:=1$ and $h^\sharp_{(j)}$ denote the standard inner product of $j$-forms on $\Sigma$ induced by $h$.
 Then the two-point function